vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ900/exam_practice_1.md

         * dedicated subnet
     * Virtual Network Gateway
         * Virtual network gateway is the Azure VPN device.
 Virtual network gateway needs to be located in a dedicated subnet in the Azure virtual network

+17. What Azure service should a company use to ensure secure and fast connectivity between on-prem systems an azure services?
+    * Azure ExpressRoute - provides fast, secure connection between on prem systems and azure services.

+18. A company is planning on hosting an application across multiple Virtual Machines on Azure.
+They want to ensure that the application survives a region-wide failure within Azure so that there is no loss of service.
+Which concept needs to be considered to fulfill this requirement?
+    * Fault Tolerance - ability of a system to continue functioning in the event of a failure.
+This can be achieved by deploying resources across multiple regions, so if a region goes down, the application can continue to run in another region without any loss of service.

+19. A developer with an application running in a virtual machine environment is planning a migration to Microsoft Azure hosting.
+Which Azure service will provide them with a platform to host their application?
+    * Azure App Service- PaaS that allows devs to easily build, deploy, and scale web applications and APIs. it supports multiple languages and frameworks, including .NET, Java, Node.jjs, PHP and Python.
+Provides various deployment options, such as Docker and Git.

+20. A developer is planning to create a WordPress-based website hosted on Microsoft Azure.
+Which Azure service could they use to quickly launch a pre-configured virtual machine environment for WordPress?
+    * Azure Marketplace - online store that offers various applications and services designed for use in Azure.
+Includes pre-configured virtual machine images optimized for different applications, including WordPress, by using Azure Marketplace, a developer can quickly launch a virtual machine that is already set up for WordPress, reducing the time and complexity involved in manual configuration.

+21. Considering a company's need for regional compliance and data residency, what approach should they adopt for their Azure Deployment?
+    * Multi-region deployment with geo-redundancy
+        * Ensures data residency and compliance across different regions while providing high availability and disaster recovery capabilities.

+22. For network isolation of sensitive operational data, which Azure feature should a company implement?
+    * Azure Virtual Network
+        * Provides a secure and isolated network environment, enabling users to create private networks within Azure, essential for maintaining the integrity and security of sensitive operational data
+23. A company is planning on using the Azure Firewall service.
+Would the Azure firewall service encrypt all network traffic sent from Azure to the internet?
+    * No - Azure VPN Gateway would.
+Azure firewall centrally manages and controls inbound and outbound traffic for virtual networks in Azure.
+24. A company has just set up an azure subscription and an Azure tenant.
+They want to implement strict policies when it comes to the security of Azure resources.
+They want to implement the following requirement: "Ensure that the virtual machine contributor team can only deploy virtual machines and their dependent resources"
+    * Azure RBAC - helps manage who has access to what Azure resources.
+25. You are deploying a large number of Azure virtual machines and your goal is to ensure the availability of virtual machine services even in the event of a data center failure.
+You decide to deploy the virtual machines to two or more availability zones.
+Does this meet the goal?
+    * Yes - Availability zones are physically separate data centers within an Azure region.
+26. Availability zones are used to replicate data and application to multiple regions.
+    * False - AZ replicate data and applications within a single region.
+27. Which are true regarding Azure Subscriptions
+    * A company can use resources from multiple subscriptions
+    * A single microsoft account can be used to manage multiple Azure subscriptions.